Application of gas laws in atmospheric sciences

 - Evaluate the isothermal atmosphere, homogeneous atmosphere, polytrop atmosphere and US standard atmosphere

 - Apply the derived equations for these atmospheres to solve typical problems

 - All students: Watch this video on the material

 It summarizes applying the gas and Archimedes’ laws to the atmosphere and discusses the relation between buoyancy, the ideal gas law, and gravitation in the special cases of the isothermal, homogeneous, and polytrop atmosphere, and the US standard atmosphere.

-- Read chapter 2. to 2.3.4 (included) of Lectures in Meteorology.
+- All students: Read chapter 2. to 2.3.4 (included) of Lectures in Meteorology.
 This reading discusses the relation between buoyancy, the ideal gas law, and gravitation.
 It explains the special cases of the isothermal, homogeneous, and polytrop atmosphere, and the US standard atmosphere, which provide helpful tools for evaluation of the thickness of atmospheric layers, and construction of surface weather maps needed for weather forecast.